Founding Fathers “WHO DO YOU SAY THAT I AM?” Part 1

 “He was once told in my presence, that he ought to write a history of the revolution.
 ‘No (said he) I ought not, for I should contradict all the histories of the great events of the revolution, and shew by my account of men, motives and measures, that we are wholly indebted to the agency of Providence for its successful issue.
 Let the world admire the supposed wisdom and valor of our great men.
 Perhaps they may adopt the qualities that have been ascribed to them and thus good may be done.
 I shall not undeceive future generations.’” – November Highlight: Charles Thomson | Declaration Resources Project (harvard.edu).

-This means that the Agency of Providence expects its agents to safeguard and maintain his honor and integrity through deceit.
+Obviously, the Agency of Providence expects its agents to safeguard and maintain his honor and integrity through deceit.
 The Agency of Providence cannot possibly be the God of the Bible because He has never been and shall never be a deceiver, nor would He allow the dark craft of deliberate deception to take root among his followers.
-Who is the great deceiver?
+May I remind Jack Hibbs and his followers wh the great deceiver is?
 (2 John 1:7; Revelation 12:9).

 Jack Hibbs strongly opposes misinformation and deceit.
 His popular book “Living in the Daze of Deception” provides clear evidence of his dislike for deception.
 However, he appears to have no issues with Harvard University’s revelation of Charles Thomson’s severe and harmful revisionism to uphold the agency of Providence’s glory and majesty.

-It is worth mentioning that Freemasons commonly use the term “Providence” to refer to The Architect of the Universe, and Charles Thomson was a Freemason himself.
+It is important to note that Freemasons often use the term “Providence” to refer to the Architect of the Universe.
+Additionally, I would like to remind Jack Hibbs that Charles Thomson was a Freemason.
 He became a member of Lodge No. 2 in Philadelphia and later served as the Grand Master for Pennsylvania in both 1781 and 1784.
-Thomson had a notable impact during the American Revolution while serving as the secretary of the Continental Congress from 1774 to 1789.
+Thomson had a significant impact during the American Revolution, serving as the secretary of the Continental Congress from 1774 to 1789.

 Founding Fathers withholding the truth